zowe/docs-site/docs/user-guide/systemrequirements-zos.md

 When using Docker the USS components of Zowe will run off z/OS in the Linux container, however a z/OS installation of Zowe is still required for the ZSS and cross memory server.

 **Note:** The subsections of z/OS requirements such as for API Mediation Layer, Web Explorers, and Application Framework are not required because they are included in the Docker install.

-## Zowe high availability requirements

-Zowe high availability instances requires a Sysplex environment that consists of the following:

-- One or more central processor complexes (CPCs) that can attach to a coupling facility
-- At least one coupling facility
-- At least one Sysplex timer
-- Connection to shared DASD
-- Shared SAF database, see [Sharing a database with sysplex communication in data sharing mode](https://www.ibm.com/docs/en/zos/2.1.0?topic=sd-sharing-database-sysplex-communication-in-data-sharing-mode)
-- Sysplex distributor, configured Dynamic VIPA TCP/IP address
-- VSAM record-level sharing (RLS), see [Preparing for VSAM record-level sharing](https://www.ibm.com/docs/en/zos/2.4.0?topic=sharing-preparing-vsam-record-level)
-- USS Shared file system, see [How to share file systems in a Sysplex](https://www.ibm.com/docs/en/zos/2.4.0?topic=planning-sharing-file-systems-in-sysplex)
-- JESPlex/JES2 Multi-Access Spool (MAS) environment
-- z/OSMF high availability, see [Configuring z/OSMF high availability in Sysplex](systemrequirements-zosmf-ha.md)
-- Node.js v8.x (except v8.16.1), v12.x, or v14

-   **Note:** It is highly recommended that Node.js installed on a shared file system.

 ## Zowe Desktop requirements (client PC)